-Thank you in advance for applying to the Central Texas Angel Network (CTAN).
+Thank you in advance for considering applying to Central Texas Angel Network (CTAN).

 CTAN is one of the largest Angel Investing Networks in the nation with over 165 members, and over $75 million invested in more than 135 companies.
 We run five formal funding cycles each year.
 There are a few things we’d like you to consider prior to completing your application.
 (We also recommend you attend our free Mentor Hours before applying to CTAN.)

 CTAN specifically evaluates companies that fit the following criteria:

 - Unique and disruptive – Something truly unique that is not a “me too” type of product or service, and stands out from competition.